amrabouelenin/clothing-store-chain/README.md

 * user restframework for authentication user
 * implement client to use the restfult webservice from the headquarter (Headquarter client) Required models[Branch]
 * implement client to use the restfult webservice from the branch (Headquarter client) required models [DailyRevenue]
+* implement cron job that just call the send revenue webservice from headquarter

-* create the required reports for the project:
+* Create the required reports for the project:
    1 .
 Feasibility study of communication between systems
         preparation of a working Web Service (or Web Services) in selected technologies basic working client of Web Service (console, graphical, mobile, or web application)